GIScience/openrouteservice/docs/technical-details/graph-repo-client/index.md

 In addition to backup and activate graphs, the startup process also wipes out incomplete files or directories (they could reside after a system crash).

+[//]: # (TODO: The configuration details below should be moved to the configuration section)
 ## Configuration

 ### General Graph Management Setup